appsemble/appsemble/blocks/qr-scan/README.md

 detection within this video element.
 Once a QR-code has been detected.
 Emits event `foundQr` which holds only the QR URL as data.

-## Parameters:

-- `drawQr` (optional true/false) Whether detected QR-codes are highlighted with a red square.
-- `height` (optional number) Height of the video that displays the camera-stream.
-- `width` (optional number) Width of the video that displays the camera-stream.

-## Events:

-- Emits `foundQr` event upon detected a QR-code. foundQr event holds the QR URL as data.

 ## Dependencies

 Relies on [jsQR](https://github.com/cozmo/jsQR) by `Cosmo Wolfe`.